Bisanota/MeinArchInstaller/README.md

 # PD: YEAH, I KNOW
 ArchInstaller may do just this whole things, but, at least for me, causes errors always, specially on MBR disks (and I have an slow internet connections where I'm online :( )

+## UPDATE 10/11/2025
+I've retaken this project, so, to make this Arch installation replicable, free, and with instructions if anyone wants to use this manual